jintonic/mingle/README.md

 <img src="logo.png" alt="MinGLE - Mine Geant4 Learning Example" width="35%" align="right">

-`MinGLE`, a Mini [Geant4][] Learning Example, uses minimal C++ coding to demonstrate the usage of essential [Geant4][] components step by step.
+`MinGLE`, a Mini [Geant4][] Learning Example, uses minimal C++ coding (60 lines of code) to demonstrate the usage of essential [Geant4][] components step by step.
 It is not tied to any specific experiment or third party library, which makes it a clean starting point of writing your own [Geant4][] applications.

 ## Prerequisites
 - [Geant4][] 10.7 or above is needed to use